andredesousa/advanced-nest-scaffold/README.md

 This app includes [Swagger](https://swagger.io/).
 It is available at [http://localhost:3000/api](http://localhost:3000/api).
 The [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) is exportable by running `npm run swagger` script.

+## REST interface

+REST is acronym for REpresentational State Transfer.
+The common resource methods are GET/PUT/POST/DELETE.
+This project follows [JSON:API](https://jsonapi.org/) specification for building APIs in JSON.
+To get a visual representation of the interface and send requests for testing purposes go to `http://localhost:3000/api`.
+Alternatively, [Postman](https://www.postman.com/) is currently one of the most popular tools used.

 ## Data persistence

 This project uses a [PostgreSQL](https://www.postgresql.org/) database.